 Sygic’s nature of being paid changes many things.
 You can use the app for seven days, and after that, you will have to purchase the area to download maps on your device.
 Waze contrarily does not come with an option to download maps in the device at all, although the app will not stop working if you start the navigation and turn off the data.

 The reporting is one of the main sections of Sygic vs Waze because it covers the tools to stay one step ahead of the other drivers.
 The data below covers the combined features and which one covers what.
-Some of the features are country dependent.
+Some of the features are available in limited regions.

 |Static speed camera||✔️||✔️|